Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-Wash the spinach and pat dry with a kitchen towel.
+Wash the spinach and pat it dry with a kitchen towel.
 Add it to the pan and cook for two minutes.
 Lightly season with salt and white pepper.
 Remove and set aside.

 Delicious!